Bouchercon XXXVIII

 Bouchercon is an annual convention of creators and devotees of mystery and detective fiction.
 It is named in honour of writer, reviewer, and editor Anthony Boucher; also the inspiration for the Anthony Awards, which have been issued at the convention since 1986.
 This page details Bouchercon XXXVIII and the 22nd Anthony Awards ceremony.

 Bouchercon

-The convention was held in Madison, Wisconsin on September 27, 2007; running until the 30th.
+The convention was held in Anchorage, Alaska on September 27, 2007; running until the 30th.
 The event was chaired by authors and members of Alaska Sisters in Crime, Dana Stabenow, Dee Ford and Kimberley Gray.